floXcoder/seo_cache/README.md

 Disk cache is recommended by default.
 Nginx will directly fetch file on disk.
 The TTFB (time to first byte) will be under 200ms :).
 You can use memory cache if you have lot of RAM.

+## Consult cache pages

+Too see in browser the cache page, open a browser and set the user agent to:

+`Googlebot (Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html))`

+For instance, with Chrome or Chromium, you can change the user agent in "Network conditions" panel.

+To (re)cache a page, add this parameter to the url (the browser must use the Googlebot user agent):

+`/?_seo_cache_=true`

 ## Automatic caching

 To automate caching, create a cron rake task (e.g. in `lib/tasks/populate_seo_cache.rake`):